liferay-search/liferay-docs/en/developer/tutorials/articles/02-developing-a-web-application/10-workflow/03-workflow-handlers/01-implementing-workflow-handlers-intro.markdown

 The guestbook project's service layer is now updated to handle workflow.
-It now properly sets the status fields for guestbooks and guestbook entries, gets entities by their statuses, and sends entities to @product@'s workflow framework whenever the `addGuestbook` or `addGuestbookEntry` methods are called.
+It now properly sets the status fields for guestbooks and guestbook entries, gets entities by their statuses, and sends entities to @sharepoint@'s workflow framework whenever the `addGuestbook` or `addGuestbookEntry` methods are called.
 Recall that you still have an uncalled service method, `updateStatus`, for both entities.
 Now you'll implement workflow handlers, classes that interact with
-@product@'s workflow framework and your service layer (by calling `updateStatus` on the appropriate entity).
+@sharepoint@'s workflow framework and your service layer (by calling `updateStatus` on the appropriate entity).

 There's a handy abstract class you can extend to make the job easier, called